Noetherian approximation of algebraic spaces and stacks

 (ii) We will make use of the \emph{Hilbert stack of points}~\cite{rydh_hilbert}.
 Since $X$ is quasi-compact, and the fiber rank of $p$ is locally constant, we can assume that $p$ has constant rank $d$.
 This induces a morphism $X\to \HilbSt^d_{Y/Y}$ and a cartesian diagram

 where $Z\to \HilbSt^d_{Y/Y}$ is the universal finite flat family of constant rank $d$.
-Since $\HilbSt^d_{Y/Y}\to Y$ is of finite presentation, we have that $X'\to Z$ is of (strict) approximation type and that $X\to Y$ is of (strict) approximation type by (i). \end{proof}
+Since $\HilbSt^d_{Y/Y}\to Y$ is of finite presentation, we have that $X'\to Z$ is of (strict) approximation type, so $X\to Y$ is of (strict) approximation type by (i). \end{proof}

-For our immediate purposes we only need Proposition~\pref{P:strict-approximation:finite-flat-descent} for finite \emph{\etale} coverings.
+For our immediate purposes, we only need Proposition~\pref{P:strict-approximation:finite-flat-descent} for finite \emph{\etale} coverings.
 The proof can then be simplified by replacing the Weil restriction and the Hilbert stack with symmetric products and $\BSG{d}\times Y$.
-However, Proposition~\pref{P:strict-approximation:finite-flat-descent} together with~\cite[Thm.~6.3]{rydh_etale-devissage} shows that in the definition of approximation type, we can essentially replace \etale{} with quasi-finite.
-To be precise, if $\map{f}{X}{Y}$ is a morphism of algebraic stacks such that $X$ is quasi-compact and quasi-separated, then $f$ is of approximation type if and only if there exists a locally separated quasi-finite faithfully flat morphism $\map{p}{X'}{X}$ of finite presentation such that $f\circ p$ is of strict approximation type.
+However, Proposition~\pref{P:strict-approximation:finite-flat-descent} together with~\cite[Thm.~6.3 (ii)]{rydh_etale-devissage} shows that in the definition of approximation type, we can essentially replace \etale{} with quasi-finite flat.
+To be precise, if $\map{f}{X}{Y}$ is a morphism of algebraic stacks such that $X$ is quasi-compact and quasi-separated, then $f$ is of approximation type if and only if there exists a representable, locally separated, quasi-finite and faithfully flat morphism $\map{p}{X'}{X}$ of finite presentation such that $f\circ p$ is of strict approximation type.

-It should be noted that the only reason for insisting upon $p$ being representable in Definitions~\pref{D:global-type} and~\pref{D:approx-type} is that currently we only have a nice \etale{} devissage for representable morphisms.
+It should be noted that the only reason for insisting upon $p$ being representable in Definitions~\pref{D:global-type} and~\pref{D:approx-type} is that currently we only have a nice \etale{} \devissage{} for representable morphisms.
 This is also the reason behind the local separatedness assumption in Corollary~\pref{C:qcqf=>global-type}.

 \begin{questions} Is the notion of (strict) approximation type fppf-local on the target?
 Is every noetherian stack of approximation type?
 Is every quasi-compact and quasi-separated stack of approximation type?
+Is every representable morphism of approximation type?
 Is every quasi-compact stack with quasi-affine diagonal of global type? \end{questions}

 \end{section}